aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2018/aspose-words-for-java-18-7-release-notes/_index.md

 public TxtLeadingSpacesOptions LeadingSpacesOptions
 {{< /highlight >}}

-These properties allows to control  the way of handling leading and trailing spaces during loading txt file.
+These properties enables to control  the way of handling leading and trailing spaces during loading txt file.

 Leading spaces could be trimmed, preserved or converted to indent (*Please see **TxtLeadingSpacesOptions*** *enum*).
 Trailing spaces could be trimmed or preserved.